-If any portion of a Site is located within the 100 year floodplain or floodway, the Application must include one or both of the following as applicable:
+If any portion of a Site is located within the 1% floodplain or floodway, the Application must include one or both of the following as applicable:

-(a) Rehabilitation
+a) Rehabilitation

-Projects proposing the rehabilitation of existing buildings on Sites within the 100 year floodplain or floodway must submit a site plan that clearly indicates all of the following:
+Projects proposing the rehabilitation of existing buildings on Sites within the 1% floodplain or floodway must submit a site plan that clearly indicates all of the following:

-- 1) The FEMA determined elevation of the floodplain or floodway; and - 2) The elevation of the lowest floor level in the existing buildings; and - 3) The location of the existing buildings.
+- The FEMA determined elevation of the floodplain or floodway; and - The elevation of the lowest floor level in the existing buildings; and - The location of the existing buildings; and - Evidence that the Site is enrolled or is eligible to enroll in the National Flood Insurance Program.

-Note: Projects involving the rehabilitation of existing buildings on Sites located in the 100-year floodplain or floodway will ONLY be permitted if the lowest existing floor elevation of each building in the floodplain is at least six (6) inches above the FEMA designated floodplain elevation.
+Note: Projects involving the rehabilitation of existing buildings on Sites located in the 1% floodplain or floodway will ONLY be permitted if the lowest existing floor elevation of each building in the floodplain is at least six (6) inches above the FEMA designated floodplain elevation.

-(b) New Construction
+b) New Construction

-Projects proposing new construction on Sites within the 100 year floodplain or floodway must submit a site plan that clearly indicates all of the following:
+Projects proposing new construction on Sites within the 1% floodplain or floodway must submit a site plan that clearly indicates all of the following:

-- The FEMA determined elevation of the floodplain or floodway; and - 2) The elevation of the lowest floor level in the proposed buildings; and - The location of the proposed buildings.
+- The FEMA determined elevation of the floodplain or floodway; and - The elevation of the lowest floor level in the proposed buildings; and - The location of the proposed buildings.